SaaS Compliance

 §17(2) — exit / F&F wage timeline48-hour / statutory full-and-final posture in vendor materials.No

-Kerala Labour Welfare Fund (LWF)Confirm current slabs and due dates on official sources; payroll should support Kerala LWF deductions and remittance evidence.Not assessed
+Kerala Labour Welfare Fund (LWF)Confirm current slabs and due dates on official sources; payroll should support Kerala LWF deductions and remittance evidence.No

 50% Wage Rule Compliance Checker